segmentrouting/srv6-labs/1-starter-topologies/xrd-bgp/readme.md

 2. Load the image per [readme](../README-clab.md)

-3. Optional: Add linux bridges for expanding the topology - or comment out the 'bridge' sections in the topology.yaml file
+3. Optional: Add linux bridges for expanding the topology.
+Run the script below and uncomment the 'bridge' sections in the topology.yaml file
 ```
 sudo ./add-bridges.sh
 ```

-4. Launch the topology
+1. Launch the topology
 ```
 sudo containerlab deploy -t topology.yaml
 ```

-4. Give it 60-90 seconds to boot, then ssh to routers (password is cisco123)
+1. Give it 60-90 seconds to boot, then ssh to routers (password is cisco123)
 ```
 ssh cisco@clab-xrd-bgp-r00
 ssh cisco@clab-xrd-bgp-r01